 One major breakthrough, which has been one of the turning points of science in 2018 — in the opinion of the journal Science — is single-cell RNA sequencing (scRNA-seq) technology .
 This is a new technique that can determine the RNA in each cell, which is called the cellular “transcriptome”.
 Although the development of this technology is evolving rapidly, scRNA-seq is already the most reliable, precise and sensitive technology available among single-cell genomic methods .

 This technique can determine which genes are active in each cell and at each stage of development and has revolutionised the research panorama in cell differentiation, as it allows us to follow the dynamics of embryo development as if it were a film.
 Consequently, scientists have started to tackle the study of the space-time map of genetic activities as the embryo grows, which has come to be called the Human Developmental Cell Atlas (HDCA) .

 An ambitious project is proposed to reveal how the human body is built

-It is an attempt to make an encyclopaedia of the genes that contribute to the development of the embryo and human organs through space and time, which will provide an invaluable resource to recapitulate embryogenesis, cell differentiation and organogenesis.
-It will also shut down any speculation about the biological nature and value of human life that grows and develops from fertilisation.
+It is an attempt to make an encyclopedia of the genes that contribute to the development of the embryo and human organs through space and time, which will provide an invaluable resource to recapitulate embryogenesis, cell differentiation and organogenesis.
+It will also shut down any speculation about the biological nature and value of human life that grows and develops from fertilization.